unamusedchemical/WalkIt/README.md

 # WalkIt
-A mobile app that tracks where one walks
+A mobile android app that tracks where one walks